Allocations

 SEASONAL OUTLOOK

-- warmer than average days are likely across much of southern and eastern Australia
+- warmer than average days are very likely across most of Australia, with an increased chance of unusually high daytime temperatures across much of the country.

 - warmer than average nights are very likely across Australia, with an increased chance of unusually high overnight temperatures nationwide.